-Today Iron Ore mines in Tornedalen from Kiruna, Malnberget, Svappavara to Kaunisvaara gives man employment opportunities to people who are living in villages along the Torne River.
+Today Iron Ore mines in Tornedalen from Kiruna, Malnberget, Svappavara to Kaunisvaara give man employment opportunities to people who are living in villages along the Torne River.
 Fishing, farming and the forest gave livelihood to many more people in the past, today there are not many farms left.
-Many who lives in the villages today have seen there-fathers or grandfathers breaking there back to clear land to farm.
+Many who lives in the villages today have seen their there-fathers or grandfathers breaking their back to clear land to farm.

 Fun Facts to me